Licence conditions and codes of practice (LCCP)

 We have powers to take action against licensed operators who fail to comply.

-LCCP January 2017 includes the conditions and codes for the remote ‘host’ operating licences that will be introduced this year following last year’s fees consultation.
+The current LCCP came into effect on 6 April 2017 and includes the conditions and codes for the remote host operating licences that have been introduced following the 2016 fees consultation.

-The new licences will be for casino, bingo, virtual event betting and real event betting businesses who only provide facilities for gambling in circumstances in which they do not contract directly with any of the customers using those facilities.
+The new licences are for casino, bingo, virtual event betting and real event betting businesses who only provide facilities for gambling in circumstances in which they do not contract directly with any of the customers using those facilities.

 Recent and upcoming changes to Licence conditions and codes of practice